Q: What precautions are you taking for Covid-19?

 Q: Do I need a piano at home in order to take piano lessons?

 A: It is important to have easy access to a piano to practice on between weekly lessons (whether at home or elsewhere).
 For the long term, piano students should have at least a full-size (88 weighted keys) digital or acoustic piano available for regular practice.
 You can start lessons without one, but you can’t continue for long without something suitable on which to practice.
-Please feel free to email for guidance in this area.
+Please feel free to ask us for guidance in this area.

 Q: What kind of piano should I buy?

 A: Please email us with any questions, and we will work with you to find the best instrument to suit your needs.
+For the moment, I can tell you that if you are planning to purchase a digital keyboard, it needs to be 88 keys and fully weighted.

 Q: Can I acquire a piano from you?